Discover Highly Slip-Resistant Composite Decking

 Decking Surface and Texture

-Millboard mould their composite decking boards from real oak.
+Millboard composite decking boards are moulded from real oak.
 The texture and hand-finished colour helps them accurately mimic the natural nuances of wood grain while optimising performance.

 Decking Material and Composition

 The key to safe and low-slip decking is the rubber-like elastomer coating.
 However, the innovative wood-free core also helps it avoid moisture penetration and mould growth, which could otherwise contribute to unnecessary slip hazards.
-Even when wet, Millboard composite decking boards are still significantly less slippery than timber, and the low-absorbency materials allow them to dry much faster.
+Even when wet, Millboard composite decking boards are still significantly less slippery than timber.

 Why Choose Millboard Composite Decking?

 Unlike traditional wooden decking, composite decking boards are low-maintenance, durable, and highly resistant to rot and warping.
-They’re an excellent low-risk option for your hospitality venue or residential garden.
+They’re an excellent lower-risk option for your hospitality venue or residential garden.
 Millboard’s composite boards are available in a variety of colours to suit your decking project.
-Matching woodgrain edging, composite fascia boards, corner trims and headless fixings help achieve a seamless, high-quality finish, even for curved decking designs.
+Matching woodgrain edging, composite fascia boards and lost-head Durafix fixings help achieve a seamless, high-quality finish, even for curved decking designs.

 Our Plas-Pro or Duospan subframe systems and Self-Levelling Pedestals can be tailored to various substrates from concrete to lawn, or even sloped gardens.
 We have a wide network of approved installers to call on to make your dream decking a reality.